ReOpsIL/maai/docs/maai_impl.md

 ## 8. Configuration

 *   Requires a `.env` file in the root directory with `GEMINI_API_KEY=your_api_key`.
+*   A `config.yaml` file can configure LLM model names and potentially other settings.
 *   `requirements.txt` will list all dependencies.

 ## 9. Innovative Features & Future Enhancements